 This is an old story.
 An event that happened some time in 1968 or 69.
 I have changed the names, except that of Baba himself, and slightly modified the setting to avoid embarrassment to those involved.

-Sergeant Jeevan Reddy was the leader of the team of NCOs specially selected for installing a sophisticated and newly acquired radar equipment in various military units.
-Sergeant Narender Verma led the wireless team, entrusted with the work of introducing microwave communication in the military.
-Both were good friends, and lived in married quarters next to each other.
+Sergeant Jeevan Reddy was the leader of the team of NCOs specially selected for installing a sophisticated and newly acquired radar equipment in various Air Force units.
+Sergeant Narender Verma led the wireless team, entrusted with the work of introducing microwave communication between aircraft and ground controls.
+Reddy and Verma were good friends; both lived in married quarters next to each other.